eoinkelly/notes/databases/learning-sql-book.md

 How to think about building a query:

 1. Decide which tables will be needed and add them to the FROM clause
+    * The JOIN type tells the DB how it should combine the tables into one large table
 1. Add conditions to the WHERE clause to filter out which _rows_ will be retrieved
 1. add columns to the SELECT clause to filter which _columns_ will be retrieved